 The vehicle will be crewed by students, but will only be driven by an experienced and licensed professional through the Southern California Timing Association (SCTA) or a Bonneville approved driver.
 The driver will be vetted by the university and the sanctioning bodies involved.
 Several candidates are under consideration for this position.

 The project was selected because it is technically challenging, pushes the state of the art in clean energy propulsion and optimized vehicle design, and is one of the safest forms of speed tests available.
-The speeds in class E-2 appear to be just over 200 MPH (which is attainable by many street cars on street tires today) and is conducted on the vast Bonneville Salt Flats in Utah or Dry Lakes in California.
-These locations are strictly regulated by two sanctioning bodies which are there to ascertain the safety of the vehicle, driver, and the designated course.
+The safety of the driver, vehicle, and designated course are strictly regulated by two sanctioning bodies.
 If the car does not meet the standard, it does not run.
 Runs are made as single cars and in the event of a problem, the vehicles and drivers are required to have multiple redundant safety gear and structures.
 The sanctioning bodies only run the cars approximately four times a year, a week at a time, and require the vehicle and driver to work up to speed in a methodical manner.

-It will take at least two years and two to three sets of runs to achieve the maximum speed of just over 200 MPH.
-The incidence of serious injury in this type of vehicle speed runs is nearly non-existent.
+In the incidence of serious injury in this type of vehicle speed runs is nearly non-existent.
 The combination of strict sanctioning, the lack of other vehicles and obstacles on the course, and the methodical attainment of speed ensures safety of the driver and the car.
 Accidents, when they do occur, usually result in an engineering redesign of the vehicle to improve stability but since there is nothing stationary to hit on the course, and the surface is relatively slick (salt or sand), no injuries result.
 Since the vehicle carries no combustible fuel or oil, the risk of fire is severely limited.